-Updated 2019 Core Curriculum CiPs as a result of the Advanced Training Review
+2024 Core Curriculum Capabilities in Practice (CiPs) as a result of the Advanced Training Review

-The changes to some key skills and descriptors resulting from the Advanced Training Review are denoted by either track changes or in blue print.
-These changes were necessary to strengthen the descriptors as these are all general skills an O&G consultant must have.
-These general skills will be built on depending on the special interest the doctor develops.
+The changes to some key skills and descriptors resulting from the Advanced Training Review are denoted in blue print.
+These changes were necessary to strengthen the descriptors as these are all general skills a consultant obstetrician or gynaecologist must have.
+The doctor will build on these skills by developing a special or subspecialty interest.